jeremyhilado/seir-224-project-2/readme.md

 ### Evaluation and Submission

-Each member of the group must submit a pull request to the `pbj-project3` repository by *12:30 pm, Friday, August 28th**.
+Each member of the group must submit a pull request to the [pbj-project3-gallery](https://github.com/ga-dc/pbj-project3-gallery) repository by **12:30 pm, Friday, August 28th**.

 [See the requirements for the contents of the submission here.](evaluation.md)

-Feedback will be returned to you by **9:00 am, Monday, August 31st**.
+Feedback will be returned to you by **6:00 pm, Wednesday, September 2nd**.

 Note that instructors will *not* be grading on a numbered scale this time.
-Projects will simply be either "meets expectations" or "does not meet expectations".
+Projects will simply be either "meets or exceeds expectations" or "does not meet expectations".

 ---